 3. Animate a 48 frame walk cycle, run cycle, and freestyle animation.

+4.Students render a play blast and post to their blog portfolios.
 [End of Tasks for Periods 4, 5, 7, and 8]

 Part I. Post images and write about work you completed in weeks 1 & 2.
 Below are examples of work we've done.